-You’ll be able to spot hibiscus flowers, plumeria blossoms, mangoes, and pineapples galore; heliconia plants as well as ginger lilies–and there are ferns of all shapes and sizes growing throughout the islands.
-It doesn’t stop at fruit trees either: Kukui nuts also grow here.
+You’ll be able to spot hibiscus flowers, plumeria blossoms, heliconia plants, and ginger lilies.
+You’ll find fruit trees with mangoes, pineapples, and more.
+There are ferns of all shapes and sizes growing throughout the islands.
+And Kukui nuts also grow here.
 These nutty treats were traditionally used by Hawaiians for their oil which would then fuel torches or lamps

 Prettiest Hawaiian Botanical Gardens Worth Seeing

-This is the Instagram-famous garden that is on everyone’s Hawaii bucket list.
-But, it’s so much more than the iconic entrance.
+This is the Instagram-famous garden that’s on everyone’s Hawaii bucket list.
+But it’s so much more than the iconic entrance.

 The Ho’omaluhia Botanical Garden spans a wildly impressive 400 acres on the island of Oahu.
-Aptly named “a peaceful refuge,” this botanical garden hosts plants representing the Philippines, Malaysia, Hawaii, Polynesia, Africa, India, Sri Lanka, and more.
+Aptly named “a peaceful refuge,” this botanical garden hosts plants from the Philippines, Malaysia, Polynesia, Africa, India, Sri Lanka, and more.

-Upon entering this Oahu botanical garden, you’ll view Phillippine and Malaysian plants on a scenic route toward the visitor center.
+When you enter this Oahu botanical garden, you’ll see Philippine and Malaysian plants on a scenic route toward the visitor center.
 Pavilions and viewing areas sit across the garden.
 And there are walking trails offering breathtaking views not only of the gardens but of the local Loko Waimaluhia reservoir.

-Visit these gardens early in your day to enjoy everything they have to offer, and to beat the crowds.
-You might even see some adorable ducks wandering about the park.
-Admission is free and the park is closed yearly only on Christmas and New Year’s Day.
+I suggest going to these botanical gardens early in your day so you can enjoy everything they have to offer and beat the crowds.
+You might even see some adorable ducks wandering about the park!
+Admission is free and the park is closed only on Christmas and New Year’s Day.

-Additionally, Foster Botanical Garden is the oldest of all the Honolulu Botanical Gardens.
-Some of the trees seen today were originally planted in the 1850s.
-This garden also includes an Outdoor Butterfly Garden, Prehistoric Glen Cycad Collection, Palm Garden, and Conservatory.
+Additionally, Foster Botanical Garden is the oldest of all the Honolulu botanical gardens.
+Some of the trees were originally planted all the way back in the 1850s!
+This garden also includes an outdoor butterfly garden, a prehistoric glen cycad collection, a palm garden, and the conservatory.

 In 1975, the Hawaii State Legislature passed a law called Act 105.
 This law protects trees that are very important to the island.
 The Foster Botanical Garden has 24 different species of trees that are protected by this law.

-The Foster Botanical Garden is open every day yearly except for Christmas and New Year’s Day.
+The Foster Botanical Garden is open every day of the year, except for Christmas and New Year’s Day.
 Admission starts at $5 per adult and $1 for children ages 6-12.
-Free complimentary tours can be enjoyed each day at 10:30 a.m., with reservations recommended.
+You can take a free complimentary guided tour each day at 10:30 AM (with reservations recommended).

 It has an ecological system that preserves culture, values, and tradition.
 Plus, this garden uses ancient practices in conservation efforts to help the land live on for future generations.
-Many Hawaiians still live near the garden and it is a place for them to be proud of their roots.
+Many Hawaiians still live near the garden, and it’s a place for them to be proud of their roots.

 The Limahuli Garden and Preserve is open Tuesday through Saturday.
-Tour times range from 8:30 a.m. to 3:15 p.m.
-The garden closes to all visitors at 4:30 p.m, and ticket prices start at $25 for adults.
+There are tours offered between 8:30 AM to 3:15 PM.
+The garden closes to all visitors at 4:30 PM, and ticket prices start at $25 for adults.
 Discounts for college students and locals are available, and children ages 17 or younger can visit for free.
 Read our full review HERE.